 Education & Outreach - Cultural Connection to Nature

 Educational and recreational opportunities are offered throughout the year related to our projects.
-Educational efforts are focused on invasive species prevention, reducing our environmental footprint and project highlights.
-Events include the biannual Environmental Speaker Series, Stewardship Workdays, Earth Day Celebration, Boot Lake Fishing Contest, Jijak Youth Camp, Kalamazoo River Voyage, Aquatic Invasive Species Landing Blitz, Lake Sturgeon Release Celebration, and Mnomen Harvest.
+Educational efforts are focused on babkan zhe gajë-dayêk prevention, reducing our environmental footprint and project highlights.
+Events include the Environmental Speaker Series, Earth Day Celebration, John Bush Memorial Fishing Contest, Jijak Youth Camp, Kalamazoo River Voyage, Aquatic Invasive Species Landing Blitz, Lake Sturgeon Release Celebration, Mnomen Harvest and more.

 Natural Resource Use by Anishnabek: Past, Present & Future

-As part of the global settlement for the Kalamazoo River Oil Spill, Enbridge Energy is funding a study of past, present and future uses of natural resources by Anishinabek people.
-This study will be led by Elizabeth Binoniemi-Smith and Jeff Martin and is in development, please check back for updates.
+As part of the global settlement for the Kalamazoo River Oil Spill, Enbridge Energy is funding a study of past, present and future uses of natural resources by Neshnabék people.
 You can find more information on the oil spill and settlement here: http://www.fws.gov/midwest/es/ec/nrda/MichiganEnbridge/.

 Environmental Hazard Reporting

-We encourage members of our community to be on the lookout for environmental hazards or potential threats to the environment.
-Through early detection, we can notify the proper authorities to address the concern and protect our natural resources.
+Members of our community are encouraged to be on the lookout for environmental hazards or potential threats to the environment.
+Through early detection, we can notify the proper authorities to address concerns and protect our natural resources.